All you need to know about Business Activity Statements

 - Annually – if you are voluntarily registered for GST and your GST turnover is under $75,000 ($150,000 for not-for-profit bodies).

-Most business will find they are required to lodge their BAS quarterly, but if you're unsure, the due date for lodging and paying is displayed on your BAS.
+Most business will find they're required to lodge their BAS quarterly, but if you're unsure, the due date for lodging and paying is displayed on your BAS.

 If you find the due date lands on a weekend or public holiday, don't stress - you have until the next business day to lodge and pay.

-Businesses reporting once a quarter do so by the 28 October, 28 February, 28 April and 28 July.
+Businesses reporting once a quarter need to do so by the 28 October, 28 February, 28 April and 28 July.
 If you report quarterly, you have three options:

 - Work out, report and pay GST quarterly